zukunft/zukunft.com/docs/llm/pending.md

 create an admin view with the system errors

 if the cache type (with or without phrases / context) or the message type (with or without header) changes, clear the complete cache to make sure that the messages from cache are always correct but on the other hand keep the cache read and write as simple as possible.

+Add to admin yaml a list of term that should be added on start to the document route.
+Add a "en" folder with static pages that store each request to a file that is read, executed and cleaned by the sceduled job runner.
+For non en languages use e.g de subfolder

 ### reduce response time